LIVE IN HD

 Buy tickets for Lohengrin live in the opera house here.

-Production a gift of Gramma Fisher Foundation, Marshalltown, Iowa, and John and Carole French, with additional support from the William O. and Carole P. Bailey Family Foundation
+Production a gift of C. Graham Berwind, III, Gramma Fisher Foundation, Marshalltown, Iowa, and John and Carole French, with additional support from the William O. and Carole P. Bailey Family Foundation

 Richard Wagner (1813–83) was the complex, controversial creator of music-drama masterpieces that stand at the center of today’s operatic repertory.
-Born in Leipzig, Germany, he was an artistic revolutionary who reimagined every supposition about music and theater.
-Later in his career, he developed the idea of the Gesamtkunstwerk, or “total work of art,” combining music, poetry, architecture, painting, and other disciplines, a notion that has had an impact on creative fields far beyond opera.
+Born in Leipzig, he was an artistic revolutionary who reimagined every supposition about music and theater.
+The composer wrote his own libretto for Lohengrin, as he did for all his operas, based on a medieval legend recounted in several places, most notably for Wagner’s purposes in the romance Parzival by Wolfram von Eschenbach (c.
+1160–1220).

 Set and Costume Designer